abdulmalekDery/BottomNavigationControl/README.md

 # BottomNavigationControl

-A tiny repo to demonstrate the best way to customize the native BottomNavigation View.__
+A tiny repo to demonstrate the best way to customize the native BottomNavigation View. <br />
 Here there is a short soltion code to the original stackoverflow Q & A

 the question: